FrancisBanville/ms_interpreting_probabilities/README.md

 adequately interpreting and manipulating probabilistic interaction data.
 The mathematical representation of probabilities and their statistical properties depend on the type of interactions (local or regional) and the conditions under which these interactions were evaluated.
-We showed that local and metawebs of probabilistic interactions differ in their relationship to spatial and temporal scales, with regional interactions remaining consistent across scales.
+We showed that local webs and metawebs of probabilistic interactions differ in their relationship to spatial and temporal scales, with regional interactions remaining consistent across scales.
 In contrast with metawebs, local interactions are measured in a specific context (e.g., in a given area, time, and biological and environmental conditions) and depend on taxa co-occurrence.
 These differences bring to light the need to use probabilistic data with caution, for instance when generating network